enowkelvin/enowkelvin.github.io/README.md

 * (#inspect the two dataframes and look for incongruencies str(q1_2019) str(q1_2020)
-*(#-- we have to convert ride_id and rideable_id into character so that they can fit in nicely into one column)
+#-- we have to convert ride_id and rideable_id into character so that they can fit in nicely into one column)

 q1_2019<- mutate(q1_2019,ride_id=as.character(ride_id),
                  rideable_type=as.character(rideable_type)).
 View(q1_2019) #this is to see the result of the above code.

-# Stack individual quarter's data frames into one big data frame
+## Stack individual quarter's data frames into one big data frame.
 all_trips<- bind_rows(q1_2019,q1_2020) .
 View(all_trips)#this is to see the result of the above code.

-# Remove lat, long, birthyear, and gender fields as this data was dropped beginning in 2020
+## Remove lat, long, birthyear, and gender fields as this data was dropped beginning in 2020.
 all_trips<- all_trips %>%
   select(-c(start_lat,start_lng,end_lat,end_lng,birthyear,gender,"tripduration")).
 View(all_trips) #this is to see the result of the above code.